How to Stretch Canvas

 .

-To start, cut a piece of canvas slightly larger than the stretcher frame, leaving enough excess to wrap around the back.
+Cut a piece of canvas slightly larger than the stretcher frame, leaving enough excess to wrap around the back.

 Use a tape measure to locate the center of one of the shorter bars; mark with charcoal.
 Then mark the center of the corresponding side of the canvas.